ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 provides.
 Note this is a problem with the operator itself, not the composites or pieces concepts.

+**Fixme: Demonstrate the problems Add The offset is not computable, can't handle an unbounded array**

 This proposal defines a new overlay operator (DW_OP_overlay) that also produces a composite location.
 It is designed such that it can replace usages of the aforementioned piece operators, while allowing